nachiket-p/rest-redux/examples/README.md

 #### Minimal
 Minimal configuration example for getting basics of rest-redux

+#### Minimal-Features
+Minimal App code with many features of rest-redux

 #### Complete
 This example covers all the features & functions of rest-redux